Best Single Bowl Kitchen Sink

 Buying a kitchen sink is a big deal, and there are some things you should keep in mind while shopping for your next sink.
 You probably won’t lay awake at night bemoaning your decision to buy the wrong sink, but it’s always better to be satisfied with your purchase.
 Listed below are five things you should keep in mind when choosing a kitchen sink.

 While double-compartment sinks generally come in roughly the same size, there is a little bit more variation where single-bowl sinks are concerned.
-Make sure you know how much room you have available in your counter-top before you make a decision.
+Make sure you know how much room you have available on your countertop before you make a decision.